There are rules for low-value contracts

 A small business is one that employs fewer than 20 full-time equivalent staff.

-You still need to achieve value for money, for example by confirming the costs are in line with normal market rates.
+You still need to demonstrate and achieve value for money - for example by confirming the costs are in line with normal market rates.

-You can negotiate directly with an SME to deliver innovative solutions on a short-term contract valued up to $1 million.
+You can negotiate directly with a small- to medium-sized enterprise (SME) to deliver innovative solutions on a short-term contract valued up to $1 million.

 You can engage them to do proof-of-concept testing or outcomes-based trials to demonstrate the feasibility of a product or service that solves a specific problem or improves government service delivery.